Hierodula patellifera: Description

-H. patellifera is a species that is part of the subfamily Hierodlinae.
+H. patellifera is a species that is part of the subfamily Hierodulinae.
 A distinct appearance makes this species recognizable owing to its elongated prothorax and slender body, which contributes to an overall stick-like structure.
 This species can be seen around the southeast Asia region, inhabiting grasslands and forest where it can effectively camouflage.
 Males are about 5.19 cm long while females range from 6.06 cm long, with individual variation into two different colours, green or brown.
 Significant morphological diversity has been observed within this species across populations.
 Research has observed variation of body size, shape of spines in the forelegs and genitalia size in specimens from Korea, Okinawa, Java and Guam.
 This degree of variation could suggest a high intraspecific variability with genetic cohesion, supporting classification of H. patellifera as a single unit, possibly a species complex.

 Reproductive behavior

 In the unique world of insect communication, H. patellifera portray a unique type of behavior that benefits sexual reproduction in their species.
 According to a study by Perez (2005), virgin female mantis have a unique adaptation that help them attract mates.
 This type of behaviour is portraying body posture, signalling mates that they are available for mating.
 This type of behaviour is combined with the arching of the abdomen to expose its dorsal surface and a pumping movement that releases chemical signals such as pheromones which primarily attract males.
 Perez observed that this posture is linked with the female mantis's nutritional state and reproductive readiness.
 Males that are attracted to the released pheromones can distinguish between virgin and mated mantises, as only virgin mantises practice this kind of behaviour.
 Additionally, intricate predatory movement can also have effects in mate selection.
 Displaying the ability to stalk and ability to successfully capture prey can be used a signal to display over male fitness.